 Representatives from the American Civil Liberties Union went before the 3rd U.S. Circuit Court, urging judges hearing the matter to uphold a ban on COPA, which would impose draconian criminal sanctions.

 Under the law - which was created long before the days of chat rooms, YouTube and other interactive sites the law does not address - those convicted could face fines up to $50,000 per day and up to six months in prison for online material acknowledged as

 protected for adults but deemed "harmful to minors."

 The judges hearing the case questioned the law's effectiveness, given estimates that half of all online porn is posted overseas, beyond the reach of U.S. law.

 Lawyers with the American Civil Liberties Union argued that Internet filters block 95% of offensive content and can be set according to a child's age or a parent's judgment.
 Federal attorneys argued that only about half of all families use Internet

 The three-judge panel did not indicate when it would issue a ruling.
 A federal judge declared the law unconstitutional in 2007.
 The Department of Justice is hoping to overturn that ruling.

-the other hand, limited the banned speech to material that is harmful to minors posted only for commercial purposes, and incorporated a definition of material harmful to minors that has been widely copied by state legislatures
+COPA, on the other hand, limited the banned speech to material that is harmful to minors posted only for commercial purposes, and incorporated a definition of material harmful to minors that has been widely copied by state

 The District Court discussed Internet content filters at length in its Findings of Fact, Judge Greenburg stated.
 We will review these findings in detail, as the need to determine whether filters are more effective than COPA to effectuate